Disentangling centrality bias and final-state effects in the production of high-$p_T$ $\pi^0$ using direct $\gamma$ in $d$$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV

 The \piz mesons are reconstructed using the $\pi^0\rightarrow\gamma\gamma$ decay as described in~\cite{PHENIX:2008saf,PHENIX:2012jha}.
-Photon candidates are identified by comparing the shape and timing of the reconstructed energy clusters to the expected response of the electromagnetic calorimeter.
-All photon candidates in an event are combined into pairs, their invariant mass is calculated, and the mass distribution is aggregated in bins of \pt.
+Photon candidates are identified by comparing the shape and timing of the reconstructed energy clusters to the expected response of the EMCal.
+All photon candidates in an event are combined into pairs, their invariant mass is calculated, and the mass distribution is aggregated in bins of reconstructed \ptp.
 Any combinatorial background is subtracted.
-The result is the raw \piz yield, $\fraw = dN^{\pi^0}_{raw}/d\ptp$, as function of the reconstructed transverse momentum \ptp.
-The raw yield is corrected to represent the true \piz yield, $\ftrue = dN^{\pi^0}/d\pt$, in the rapidity range $|y|<0.5$.
-The correction is determined by a two-dimensional iterative unfolding procedure using a response matrix, \M, where the elements are the probability that a \piz of a given true \pt will be reconstructed as a \piz with \ptp.
-To determine \M, \piz are generated flat in \pt, $2\pi$ in azimuth, and $|y|<0.5$ and reconstructed from a {\sc geant3}~\cite{Brun:1994aa} simulation of the response of the PHENIX detector.
+The result is the raw \piz yield, $dN^{\pi^0}_{\rm raw}/d\ptp$, which is corrected to represent the true \piz yield, $dN^{\pi^0}/d\pt$, in the rapidity range $|y|<0.5$.
+The correction is determined by an iterative unfolding procedure similar to the standard Bayesian approach, using a response matrix, \M, with elements that are the probability that a \piz of a given true \pt, uniformly distributed in azimuth and in $|y|<0.5$, will be reconstructed in PHENIX as a \piz with \ptp.
+The simulated response is determined with a GEANT3~\cite{Brun:1994aa} implementation of the PHENIX experiment.
+The yield of photon candidates constitutes the raw inclusive photon yield, \gincl, and contains energy clusters from direct photons, clusters from single decay photons, and clusters reconstructed from overlapping EM showers from two decay photons.
+The direct-photon yield is extracted from the \gincl yield following~\cite{PHENIX:2008saf,PHENIX:2012jbv} without isolation requirements.
+To determine the contribution of decay photons to the raw inclusive yield, two additional response matrices are generated, \Mpigamma and \Metagamma.
+Here the elements are the number of photon candidates reconstructed with \ptp for a \piz ($\eta$) of a given \pt.
+The reconstructed decay photon candidates from \piz are given by $M(\pt(\piz),\ptp(\gamma)) \times dN^{\pi^0}/d\pt$, using the corrected \piz \pt spectrum.